Hamidkn/FullStack-Web-Developing/README.md

 # Fullstack Web Development Repo

-Here, you can find the application which I implemented through my way in the fullstack web development journey.
+Here, you can find the applications which I implemented through my way in the fullstack web development journey.

 In each folder, for installing th apackages just run:
 ```